arjunrkaushik/EmotionDetector/README.md

 # EmotionDetector

 This is a Deep Learning project which uses Python and OpenCV to detect emotions on human faces - angry/happy/sad/neutral/surprised.

+Check out Happy.jpg and Neutral.jpg to get a peek of how the program works.

 ## How To Run The Project